Powdacious/Powdacious/README.md

 My latest contribution to Github is a Spotify feature in Google sheets: https://github.com/Powdacious/SpotifyInGoogleSheets let me know what you think

+Currently working on creating a prioritization tool (using vercel) and also working on a personal cashflow trajectory app (using loveable) in provate repos.

 -->